-How to Transition from Your Old Aquarium Filter to the New One
+How to Transition From Your Old Aquarium Filter to the New One

 The point is many novice aquarium enthusiasts are in a hurry to do away with their old existing filters, when they upgrade themselves to that new filter they always wanted.
 In their eagerness to have the new filter installed and running, they miss out on one critical thing.

 What's that?
 Well, they threw out the baby with the bathwater (not literally).
-What they did miss out was all the crucial nitro-bacter that had colonized in the old filter media was thrown out and the new filter with it's brand new filter media installed instead.
+What they did miss out was all the crucial nitro-bacteria that had colonized in the old filter media was thrown out, and the new filter with its brand new filter media installed instead.

 So, what you get is crystal clear water and some days later some fish floating upside down—dead.
 What went wrong over here?
-Well, you crashed the ammonia cycle...that's what happened.
+Well, you crashed the ammonia cycle, that's what happened.

 So, how does one avoid this?
 Simple.

-- Remove the existing filter media (Sponge,Ceramic rings, etc) from the existing filter
+- Remove the existing filter media (sponge, ceramic rings, etc) from the existing filter

 - Place some part of it along with the new filter media to help colonize the new filter